acope/Senior-Design/doc/serial_interface_rule.md

 - PC shall send **"E"** to indicate end of transmission.
 - MC shall respond with **"A"** or **"F"** to indicate acknowledge or fail.

-#### Change Amplitude Request (Optional)
+#### Change Amplitude Request
 - PC shall send **"D"** to indicate motor change request.
-- - PC shall send value in unsigned int format (2 bytes).
+- PC shall send value in unsigned int format (2 bytes).
 - PC shall send **"E"** to indicate end of transmission.
 - MC shall respond with **"A"** or **"F"** to indicate acknowledge or fail.

 ### Note
-If additional definitions are needed, create a issue or email to discuss.
+- If additional definitions are needed, create a issue or email to discuss.
+- Due to Ardulink Library used by computer side code, microcontroller must send **255** or **0xFF** at end of serial TX to [prevent Ardulink from getting into buffer overflow](http://stackoverflow.com/questions/27654046/confirming-message-received-from-ardulinks-sendcustommessage-through-serial-r).